 Please note that the recruitment process for NATO International Civilian vacancies at HQ SACT has changed.
 Applicants must use the Taleo recruiting system and then identify the vacancy for the relevant post and follow the instructions given.
 The old type application form & processes are no longer in effect.

 Please check the NATO Vacancies list of current vacancies for international civilian staff positions available in the various NATO locations world-wide.

-The JALLC offers two internships under the Allied Command Transformation (ACT) Internship Programme: Assistant Research Analyst and Assistant Editor.
+The JALLC offers internships under the Allied Command Transformation (ACT) Internship Programme for the Assistant Research Analyst and Assistant Editor.
 Both internships cover a broad spectrum of activities conducted at the JALLC and offer interns an opportunity to gain insight into the transformational side of NATO.